 Black Friday deals on laptops and Chromebooks you can shop now

-If you're in the market for a new computer, there's good news: There are plenty of great Black Friday deals on Chromebooks, laptops, touchscreens, 2-in-1 devices and more.
+If you're in the market for a new computer, now is the time to start shopping.
+Black Friday 2021 sales are jam-packed with great deals on Chromebooks, laptops, touchscreens, 2-in-1 devices and more.
 It's one of your best opportunities all year to buy a Chromebook for as little as $99, or a Windows 10 laptop for as little as $130.
 You might not find a better deal until Black Friday 2022.

 How can you pick between laptops and Chromebooks?
 If you mostly do light computing tasks, such as visiting websites, writing documents or video conferencing, an inexpensive Chromebook is a great choice.
-If you often perform more intensive tasks - such as gaming, photo editing or working with big data, a more powerful Windows 10 or MacBook is a better option.
+But if you're a gamer, like to edit photos, or frequently work with big data, a more powerful Windows 10 or MacBook is a better option.

 Screen size is important -- smaller devices are more portable, but larger screens are easier to read.
 Features such as touchscreen functionality and tablet mode are a matter of personal preference.

-Best Buy, Walmart and Amazon all have deals on Chromebooks and laptops available now, featuring Apple, HP and more.
+Best Buy, Walmart, Amazon and Samsung all have deals on Chromebooks and laptops available now, featuring Apple, HP and more.
 To view all the deals, tap the buttons below.
 Or scroll down and check out our top laptop picks.

 Find some of the highlights from these Black Friday sales ahead.
 The Chromebooks and laptops below also make for excellent holiday gifts.